 - Incomplete substance turnover

-- Substance conversion only observable on the particle-level due to constant substance concentration
+- Substance conversion is observable only on the particle level due to constant substance concentration.

-- Catalyzers shorten the time until the equilibrium is reached
+- Catalyzers shorten the time until equilibrium is reached.

-In order to explain the equilibration of a reaction, you should be conscious of the meaning of the word reaction velocity.
-Many reactions can go backwards, as well as forwards.
-Reaction velocity is the change in substance concentration in a certain period of time.
-If forward and backward reactions occur simultaneously, which is typical for the equilibrium reaction, the following applies:
+In order to explain the equilibration of a reaction, be conscious of the meaning of the term reaction velocity.
+Many reactions can go backward, as well as forward.
+Reaction velocity is the change in substance concentration during a certain period of time.
+If forward and backward reactions occur simultaneously, which is typical for an equilibrium reaction, the following applies: